samuelbarrett1234/atp/Docs/search_settings_format.md

 ```
 {
-	"name" : "Iterative-Deepening Solver (you can change this)",
+	"name" : "Search settings with an Iterative-Deepening Solver",
 	...
 	"solver" : {
 		"type" : "IterativeDeepeningSolver",